codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 ### On-demand application sync
 Synchonize applications manually to sync the desired state with the live state.
-Instead of waiting for Argo CD to detect differences between the desired and live states and initate the sync, select the relevant sync options or select the specific resources to sync and expedite Git-to-cluster sync.
+Instead of waiting for Argo CD to detect differences between the desired and live states and initate the sync if automated sync is enabled, expedite Git-to-cluster sync by selecting the relevant sync options or selecting the specific resources to sync.
 On-demand application sync is useful if you have updated only a few resources.

 Manual application sync options are grouped into: